 Therapeutic Areas

 Our research and development efforts are focused on three areas with distinct medical need: ocular, neurodegenerative, and salivary gland diseases.
-People with these diseases currently have no or limited treatment options, however gene therapy offers potentially curative treatments.
+People with these diseases currently have no or limited treatment options, however genetic medicine offers potentially curative treatments.

 Ocular Diseases

 Our ocular portfolio consists of ongoing research and clinical programs for chronic and inherited retinal diseases (IRDs), a group of rare genetic disorders that can cause severe vision loss or impairment.
 Many IRDs are progressive, meaning that over time, people living with IRDs often experience complete blindness.
-MeiraGTx is working to develop gene therapies that may slow or stop progression of these diseases.
+MeiraGTx is working to develop genetic medicines that may slow or stop progression of these diseases.

 X-linked retinitis pigmentosa (XLRP) is a severe form of retinitis pigmentosa, a group of IRDs that that cause serious vision impairment and blindness.
 Retinitis pigmentosa affects about 1 in 3,500 people, with XLRP accounting for approximately 15% of all retinitis pigmentosa cases.